 Green road trip tips, for all seasons

-I’ve always been a pretty accountable and cautious person by nature, and so, I researched ways in which to make my journeys more “green”, and lessen their impact (directly and indirectly) on the beautiful surroundings I often cruised through.
+I’ve always been a pretty accountable and cautious person by nature, so I researched ways in which to make my journeys more “green” and lessen their impact (directly and indirectly) on the beautiful surroundings I often cruised through.
 Today, I’m going to share with you some green road trip tips to keep your next summer road trip as eco-friendly as it is enjoyable.

 Arguably, one of the best ways to keep your trip green is to maximize fuel efficiency.
 Before embarking on a long journey, make sure your car is fully tuned up.
 Sometimes overlooked factors, such as your tires not being fully inflated, can reduce fuel efficiency by a significant amount (not to mention, they make driving dangerous).
 Making sure your car is well maintained and suited for a road trip is vital, as a car in shape will retain its efficiency for a long period of time.
 More importantly, a well-maintained car aids safety, and safe driving practices are critical for long drives.

 If you are renting a car for your trip, then consider renting one that is fuel efficient.
 I’ve rented cars for longer journeys in the past, and trust me when I say it’s worth paying a little extra to get a vehicle with higher fuel efficiency.

 Pack only as much as you need.
 Avoid packing heavy and bulky items unless absolutely necessary, and be sure to empty out your trunk of any items you’ve been storing in there that you won’t need for your summer road trip.
 Keeping your weight to a minimum will reduce the amount of gas consumed and also save you some money over time.
 I recently learned that keeping things on the roof of your car can reduce efficiency up to 25 percent!
 Apparently, bike racks and luggage carriers will interfere with efficiency even when empty, as they disrupt the aerodynamics of the car.